exercism/v3/languages/common-lisp/exercises/concept/sameness/.docs/instructions.md

 Leslie the Lisp Alien is programming their maze-robot (as young Lisp Aliens are wont to do) and needs some help.
-The maze consists of choices of doors.
+The maze consists of a series of rooms.
+Each room as a choices of doors.
 Each door needs a key.
 If you use the wrong key at a door it is likely to explode (do not worry for the robot, there will be no damage but buffing out the scorch marks is quite annoying for Leslie).
+If the robot doesn't have a key to open any doors then the room will explode as well (again, do not worry it will not damage but will be annoying to clean).

-What you need to help Leslie with is to choose the correct keys to open the correct doors.
-In this maze each key is an equality predicate.
+What you need to help Leslie with is to program her robot to pick the correct key for each room.
+In each room the robot will try the key in each door in order until it finds one that the key opens.
+It will then go through the door and find out what lies behind it.

-Each maze is a series of doors and the robot will go through the first door that a key works on.
-Add to the `robot` function to let it choose which key to use based upon the id of the maze.

-## Maze the First: Object Equality

-In this maze the correct door is one that can only be opened with a predicate that finds if two objects are the _same_ object.

-## Maze the Second: Numbers

-## Maze the Third: Characters

-## Maze the Fourth: Lists

-## Maze the Fifth: Arrays

-## Maze the Sixth: Strings

-## Maze the Fourth: Case Insensitivity